rachelcarmena/rachelcarmena.github.io/_posts/2019-07-23-restful-thinking.md

 > POST is commonly used to create subordinate resources: resources that exist in relation to some other “parent” resource.

-Why not to use PUT to create those resources?
+Why not use PUT to create those resources?

 > The difference between PUT and POST is this: the client uses PUT when it’s in charge of deciding which URI the new resource should have.
 The client uses POST when the _server_ is in charge of deciding which URI the new resource should have. (...)
 The POST method is a way of creating a new resource without the client having to know its exact URI.
 In most cases the client only needs to know the URI of a “parent” or “factory” resource.